creationix/bench-suite/README.markdown

 Then there comes a flood of comments about how this benchmark is meaningless for any real-world work.
 So I hereby propose a new standard for http benchmarks.
 Using this standard data, platforms can implement this challenge and see how well they perform.
 It's still not a real-world program, but it's a but closer and involves actual I/O.

+## The Challenge

+To accept the challenge, fork this repo on github, add an implementation of the benchmark server in your framework.
+Include clear instructions on how to run it and show what results you get when testing against the other implementations.
+Send a pull request when you're ready to merge back in.

 ## The Database

 Most real apps have some sort of persistent database.
 Provided in this repo is a simple mock database.
 The source is in `db.c`.
 Build is using the included Makefile.
 Make sure to pull in the libuv submodule.